hungyanglu/Statistics-in-Violin-Learning/reports/Chapter_0_Background_and_Methodological_Framework.md

 ## I. Data Description

 Before describing the dataset used to evaluate student performance, it is necessary to provide an overview of the research context.
-Throughout this study, three major indicators were used to evaluate students' violin-learning progress: **Progress Index**, **Total Number of Issues**, and **Practice Duration**.
+Throughout this study, three major indicators were used to evaluate students' violin-learning progress: Progress Index, Total Number of Issues, and Practice Duration.
 The breakdown of these three major indicators is as follows:

 ### 1. Progress Index